Filing a consumer complaint

 - credit reporting agencies

-If the business does not resolve your complaint after the business receives your letter, email, or phone call, you can file a complaint with us.
+If the business does not resolve your complaint after receiving your letter, email, or phone call, you can file a complaint with us.

 Step 2: submit a complaint to us